crosscode-nl/ccopenlib/README.md

 # CCOPENLIB
 ## WHAT IS IT?

-CCOPENLIB is a lightweight library that is based on C++14 that provides commonly needed patterns that I need in projects.
+CCOPENLIB is a free lightweight open source library that is based on C++14 that provides commonly needed patterns.

 ## GOAL